thomasj-s/thomasj-s/README.md

-Feel free to contact me here, on linkdin @ , and facebook @
+Feel free to contact me either here, on linkdin @https://www.linkedin.com/in/thomasj-s/